 It’s a lovely soft green with grey undertones.
 It has a really calm feel and is lovely and fresh without feeling cold.
 As you can see, we painted the floor, too (more on that soon!).

 Painting everything in the same colour also has the advantage that you save time as there’s no need to do any detailed cutting in which, considering I finished painting the room the day our guests arrived, had to be a good thing.

 Painting new plaster is different to painting any other painted surface as it soaks up any moisture much quicker.
 If you’re wondering about how to paint newly plastered walls, this is what we always do:

 - Let the walls thoroughly dry for at least a week (much longer if you can)

 - Prime the walls with watered down emulsion first we use roughly 1 part paint to 4 parts water

 - Prime the walls again – if we’re painting the walls and ceiling in light colours, we add one full coat of white emulsion paint on top of the watered down emulsion and then apply your chosen paint colour as normal

 - Apply two coats of your chosen paint finish.
 It gives you a much more even finish than if you apply just one coat of paint

 As we’d hoped, the slight bow where we had to repair the ceiling is much less noticeable now, too.
-Painting the ceiling and the walls in the same colour has definitely helped disguise it a bit.
+Painting the ceiling and the walls in the same colour have definitely helped disguise it a bit.

 I personally love painting.
 It’s such an easy way to transform a room and whilst our colour choices are usually fairly neutral and safe, a new coat of paint is something that always seems to make a huge difference to the whole feel of a room.